 USS Oberon (AKA-14)

-Oberon 221k Oberon (AKA-14) underway in Hampton Roads, off Norfolk, VA., circa April 1943, Note Southern Railway Pier 4 in background.
+Oberon 221k USS Oberon (AKA-14) underway in Hampton Roads, off Norfolk, VA., circa April 1943, Note Southern Railway Pier 4 in background.
 Edward Grune

 Courtesy